 - 1 pair of nonsterile gloves

-1. Clean your hands.
-If you’re washing your hands with soap and water, wet your hands, apply soap, rub them together thoroughly for 15 seconds, then rinse.
-Dry your hands with a disposable towel, and use that same towel to turn off the faucet.
+- If you’re washing your hands with soap and water, wet your hands and apply soap.
+Rub your hands together well for 15 seconds, then rinse.
+Dry your hands with a disposable towel.
+Use that same towel to turn off the faucet.

-9. Secure the gauze with paper tape.
+- Secure the gauze with paper tape.

-- You have a temperature of 100.4 °F (38 °C) or higher
+- You have a fever of 100.4 °F (38 °C) or higher

 - You have increased discomfort, tenderness, redness, or swelling near your Penrose drain or incision